Links on Android Authority may earn us a commission. Learn more.

 You will then get the option to Restore.
 If you backed up with Google Drive — and your new phone is already logged into that Google account — it will automatically detect the backup you made on your old phone.
 Click the green RESTORE button at the bottom to start the process of moving your archive onto the new device.

 You will be asked around this time to enter your two-factor authentication code (if you have one).
-Once entered, the time it takes for the archive to be installed will depend on the size of the file and your internet connection speed.
+Once entered, the time it takes for the archive to be installed will depend on the file size and your internet connection speed.
 Just be patient.

 Eventually, the messages will appear on-screen, but you will be prompted for your two-factor authentication code again before you can read them and reply to them.